ig3/srf/README.md

  * Make stroke image smaller
  * Reduce getAverageStudyTime default window to 7 days
  * Add total to chart of cards per stage on stats page
+ * Consolidate counts of cards and add count of total cards seen